-A user survey conducted in March 20078 showed 69% of responders rated Facilities Planning and Services Division's performance as good, very good, or outstanding.
+A user survey conducted in March 2007 showed 69% of responders rated Facilities Planning and Services Division's performance as good, very good, or outstanding.

-In the 10 month period of September 2005 to June 2006, the Facilities Planning and Services Division received 5,682 work requests and completed 5,064,9 representing an 89% completion rate.
+In the 10 month period of September 2005 to June 2006, The Facilities Planning and Services Division received 5,682 work requests and completed 5,064, representing an 89% completion rate.

-- 1. Update the facilities modifications request form and procedure (IIIB.1.a). - b.
+1. Update the facilities modifications request form and procedure.

+1b.
 The institution assures that physical resources at all locations where it offers courses, programs, and services are constructed and maintained to assure access, safety, security, and a healthful learning and working environment.